How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 • Your Loans and Credit Accounts.
 This gives them a good idea of how much debt you owe and how you handle it.

 Landlords do not see evictions on a credit report, nor do they see your income.
-However, many of them do pull up renter's reports, which will be discussed later.
+However, many pull up the renter's words, which will be discussed later.

 How Much Does It Cost To See A Credit Report?

-If you are looking for an apartment, you can get your credit report for free by going to AnnualCreditReport.com, and see for yourself exactly what your credit is like.
+If you are looking for an apartment, you can get your credit report for free by going to AnnualCreditReport.com and seeing your exact credit.

 You are entitled to one free credit report a year, so be wary of when and how many times you pull it.

-This lets you check your own credit report without harming your credit score since it’s considered to be an account review of your own history.
+This lets you check your credit report without harming your credit score since your desired apartment is considered an account review of your history.

 Landlords have to pay.
 Most will pay around $20 to $30 for a credit report.
 They will charge applicants this and a fee for doing the work to run your score.